Backpacking the Colorado Collegiate Loop

 Starting the Loop at Interlaken Trailhead near Twin Lakes, and hiking Counterclockwise, is convenient for planning.
 Farout guides numbers the route’s mileage from this TH in this direction.

-I started my Collegiate Loop Thru Hike on September 11th, early afternoon, from the Interlaken Trailhead at Twin Lakes, heading first on the Collegiate West side.
+I started my Collegiate Loop Thru Hike in early afternoon from the Interlaken Trailhead at Twin Lakes, heading counter-clockwise starting on the Collegiate West side.

 Before starting, I posted a food resupply box to the halfway point, Monarch Crest Store.
 I won't really mention water sources in my daily summaries.
 Even in September, water is plentiful along the route.
 For those accustomed to planning their next water fill-up by looking ahead on the Farout Guide, you’ll find far fewer documented sources than exist on the ground.
 Hikers have often left additional water source info in the comments section in the app.
 I will mention in detail the several sections that require more care with water planning.